-Enthalpy of sorption#
+Enthalpy of sorption

 Methods for determining isosteric enthalpy of adsorption.

-Clausius-Clapeyron Method#
+Clausius-Clapeyron Method

 Module calculating the isosteric enthalpy for isotherms at different temperatures.

-pygaps.characterisation.isosteric_enth.isosteric_enthalpy(isotherms: list[PointIsotherm | ModelIsotherm], loading_points: list = None, branch: str = 'ads', verbose: bool = False)[source]#
+pygaps.characterisation.enth_sorp_clapeyron.enthalpy_sorption_clapeyron(isotherms: list[PointIsotherm | ModelIsotherm], loading_points: list = None, branch: str = 'ads', verbose: bool = False)[source]

-Calculate the isosteric enthalpy of adsorption (in kJ/mol) by applying Clausius-Clapeyron equation to several isotherms recorded at different temperatures on the same material.
+Calculate the isosteric enthalpy of adsorption (in kJ/mol) by applying the Clausius-Clapeyron equation to several isotherms recorded at different temperatures on the same material.

 Parameters: